Carmen Menayo

-Carmen Menayo Montero (born 14 April 1998) is a Spanish professional footballer who plays as a centre-back for the Liga F club Atlético Madrid.
-Besides centre-back, she has played in the left-back position, although she has also played as a winger and forward.
+Carmen Menayo Montero (born 14 April 1998) is a Spanish professional footballer who plays as a defender for the Serie A club Como 1907.
+Primarily a centre-back, she has played in the left-back position, although she has also played as a winger and forward.
 On the international level, she played more than 50 matches with the youth levels of the Spanish national team.